 Hello!
-I'm Marilena Daquino, assistant professor (RTDa) at the University of Bologna
+I'm Marilena Daquino, assistant professor (RTDb) at the University of Bologna

 I work at the Digital Humanities Advanced Research Centre (/DH.arc) of the University of Bologna.
 I have a PhD in Library and Information Science + Computer Science.
 My research focuses on the application of Semantic Web technologies to Humanities research data.